Allopetrolisthes spinifrons

 Allopetrolisthes spinifrons is a species of porcelain crab.
+This species can be found along the Pacific coast of Peru and Chile.
+It is a symbiont of a sea anemone.

 It displays "hypercarcinisation", whereby the resemblance to a true crab is enhanced by sexual dimorphism of the abdomen.
-It lives along the Pacific coast of Peru and Chile, as a symbiont of a sea anemone.

 Description

 Allopetrolisthes spinifrons grows to a maximum carapace length of around 20 mm.
 It displays an extreme form of carcinisation – evolution of a crab-like form – referred to as "hypercarcinisation".
 In contrast to other porcelain crabs, A. spinifrons shows sexual dimorphism of the pleon (abdomen), closely resembling the situation in true crabs.
 Females have a large pleon, similar to that of other porcelain crabs, covering almost all of the sternum.
 Males have a short, triangular pleon that only covers a small part of the sternum.
 A. spinifrons also differs from its relatives in having many fewer and smaller spines on its legs.
 These morphological differences are thought to be a consequence of the species' ecology, living in close association with a sea anemone, where the ability to escape by swimming is not needed.